Shiva108/ai-llm-red-team-handbook/docs/Chapter_27_Federated_Learning_Attacks.md

 ## 27.6 Byzantine Attacks

-Byzantine attacks involve malicious participants deviating arbitrarily from the federated learning protocol to disrupt model convergence or inject poor-quality updates.
+Byzantine attacks are the chaos agents of federated learning.
+Named after the Byzantine Generals Problem, these attacks involve participants who just... don't follow the rules.
+They might send garbage, flip signs, or carefully craft updates that slip past defenses.

-### How Byzantine Attacks Work
+### Attack Strategies

-Named after the Byzantine Generals Problem, these attacks exploit distributed systems' difficulty in achieving consensus when some participants are adversarial:
+The classics:

 ```text
 Byzantine Attack Strategies: